UA-141369524-4

 And don’t wait too long to fill me with some healthy proteins that I love.
 Then, I don’t have to work so hard.
 You know how those old-timer people from the Blue Zones eat beans to add 4 years to their lives.
 And they only break out the celebratory meat once in a while.

 Please consider my needs.
-And finally, I would love if you would provide more fiber and roughage, sprinkling in healthy fat, Omega-3 sources, and good probiotics as daily garnishes.
-And I love nuts and seeds as snacks.
+And finally, I would love if you would provide more fiber and roughage, sprinkling in healthy fat, Omega-3 sources, and good fiber as daily garnishes.
+I also love nuts and seeds as snacks.
 Now I’ll be quiet because you know the food language that keeps me happy.

 We’re in this together.